azolotko/firefox-supernumber/README.md

 ## Credits

 This extension is a shallow fork of [AbigailBuccaneer/firefox-ctrlnumber](https://github.com/AbigailBuccaneer/firefox-ctrlnumber).
-All real work has been done by AbigailBuccaneer.
+All the real work has been done by AbigailBuccaneer.